-Common Signs and Symptoms of Lung Cancer You Need To Know
+Common Symptoms Of Lung Cancer You Need To Know

-Lung cancer doesn’t always produce noticeable signs and symptoms in the early stages, and many people are not diagnosed until the disease has advanced.
-However, there are a few early signs and symptoms that do occur in some people.
+Lung cancer does not always produce noticeable symptoms in the early stages.
 Because there are very few nerve endings in the lungs, a tumour could grow without causing pain or discomfort.
-When symptoms are present, they may also differ in each person.
+As a result, many people are not diagnosed until the disease has advanced.
+However, there are a few early symptoms that do occur in some people.
+When symptoms are present, they may also present differently in each person.

-- A new cough that doesn’t go away and worsens over time
+- A new cough that does not go away, and worsens over time.

-When lung cancer metastasizes (i.e., grows and spreads) to other parts of the body, it can result in signs and symptoms in those areas as well.
+When lung cancer metastasizes (i.e., grows and spreads) to other parts of the body, it can result in symptoms that appear in those areas as well.

 - Lumps – If cancer makes it to the lymph nodes, tumours near the skin’s surface may look like lumps.